abhay-venkatesh/abhay-venkatesh.github.io/about.md

 In past life as a non-adult:
 - 5th grade schoolyard gang leader
-- high school valedictorian
+- High school valedictorian
-- lead guitarist
+- Lead guitarist
-- movie producer
+- Movie producer
-- quizmaster and quizzing champion
+- Quizmaster and quizzing champion
-- executive of a non-profit
+- Executive of a non-profit
-- president and founder of AI club
+- President and Founder of AI club
+- Music producer
+- Founder of a small business